yi904835116/lab2-inheritance/README.md

 ```

 ## Excercise

+Open up **lab2-proto.js**.

-Implement the bank accounts example from before, but using the Object.create() syntax.
+Re-implement part 4 of the bank accounts example from before, but using the Object.create() syntax to inherit from a base class instead of using the new class+extends syntax.
+This will help you get a better understanding of how the new class+extends syntax is working behind the scenes with prototypal inheritance.